eudoxia0/eudoxia0.github.io/article/_posts/2022-12-27-introducing-austral.md

 # Status and Future Work {#status}

-There is a bootstrapping [compiler][austral] written in OCaml.
-It implements the entire language.
-There is also a [specification][spec].

-Things are only ever asymtotically finished, the language is at a level of maturity where I can write simple programs and talk about it in public.
+There is a bootstrapping [compiler][austral] written in OCaml, and a [specification][spec].
+Software is only ever asymptotically finished, but the compiler implements the entire language, and the compiler and spec are at a level of maturity where I can write simple programs and talk about it in public.

-The compiler is a very simple, whole program compiler that outputs C. Separate compilation, for added performance, is not yet implemented but is in the works.
+The compiler is a very simple, whole program compiler that outputs C. Separate compilation, for added performance, is not yet implemented but is in the roadmap.

-The next steps are: a bigger, capability-secure standard library, a build system/package manager, and separate compilation.
+The immediate next steps are:

+1. Write the basic parts of the standard library.
+2. A build system+package manager.
+3. Separate compilation for the compiler.

+These are all open contribution areas.

 # Conclusion {#conclusion}